-Light-fleeing cave crayfish (Procambarus lucifugus) (N, N, S2S3): This species is restricted to Florida in an arc approximately 80 miles long from Citrus and Hernando counties, northward to Marion County, and into Alachua, Gilchrist, and Levy counties.
+P:\Admin\Projects\2013037\Reports\LTMP\Revised LTMP 6_15\LTMP 0615.doc Light-fleeing cave crayfish (Procambarus lucifugus) (N, N, S2S3): This species is restricted to Florida in an arc approximately 80 miles long from Citrus and Hernando counties, northward to Marion County, and into Alachua, Gilchrist, and Levy counties.
 This species is found in subterranean karstic fresh waters near surface openings of sinks, solution chimneys, and caves, usually associated with bat roosts and debris.
-If this species occurs on the Property, it would most likely be found in the sinkhole east of Newnans Lake.
+This species is not likely to occur on the Property to due to the absence of preferred habitat.

-Pallid cave crayfish (Procambarus pallidus) (N, N, S2S3): This species has been found in more than 80 caves across its range, which is restricted to northern peninsular Florida along the upper Suwannee River and some tributaries (lower Withlacoochee and lower Santa Fe rivers), as well as in some sinkholes that probably connect to them.
+Pallid cave crayfish (Procambarus pallidus) (N, N, S2S3): This species has been found in more than 80 caves across its range, which is restricted to northern peninsular Florida along the upper Suwannee River and some tributaries (lower Withlacoochee and lower Santa Fe Rivers), as well as in some sinkholes that probably connect to them.
 Habitat is described as cave systems with fresh water, reportedly associated with caves that have high flow in newly emerging karst areas.
 Pallid cave crayfish may venture out into the lighted portions of some "blue hole" sinks.
 This species is only weakly attracted to sinks and other energy input areas.
-If this species occurs on the Property, it would most likely be found in the sinkhole east of Newnans Lake.
+This species is not likely to occur on the Property to due to the absence of caves.

 North Florida spider cave crayfish (Troglocambarus maclanei) (N, N, S2): This species is endemic to but not uncommon within a narrow range in Florida, with most occurrences lying along a single arc about 80 miles long and extending from Suwannee County to Hernando County.
 This species inhabits caves with subterranean/karstic waters near sites of detrital input, particularly large sinkholes and areas under bat roosts in caves.
-If this species occurs on the Property, it would most likely be found in the sinkhole east of Newnans Lake.
+This species is not likely to occur on the Property to due to the absence of caves and sinkholes.